aamirsahmad/gait-backend/README.md

 ```

-## How to run alongside Apache Spark?
+## How to run alongside Apache Spark with two Docker containers?
 > Requires AWS IAM user with permissions for S3 actions.
 ```
 // gait app.py